jmansar/tshotkeytrigger/README.md

 You can download the provided binary from [Releases](https://github.com/jmansar/tshotkeytrigger/releases) page.
 Extract the archive and place the executable in your preferred directory.

-The binary requires the `libwebsockets` shared library, version 4.3.*.
-Use your system's package manager to install the library.
+The binary requires `libwebsockets` shared library, version `4.3.*`.
+Use your system's package manager to install it.

 For example, on Debian/Ubuntu:
 ```